 Our environment has more of an effect on our happiness than we may think.
 When you live in a dirty, cluttered or poorly decorated space, you might feel a bit more scatter-brained or even solemn than you could if your home was more aesthetically pleasing.
 If you’re looking for ways to boost your mood by switching up certain aspects of your home, here are six ideas you can spring from to increase happiness in your home.

 Nothing will bring you down more than dry, dreary colors throughout your apartment or house.
-While neutrals are ideal for the bedroom or other relaxing spaces, using vibrant colors for areas like the kitchen, home office or basement can enhance your mood and even boost productivity.
+While neutrals are ideal for the bedroom or other relaxing spaces, using vibrant colors for areas like the kitchen or home office can enhance your mood and even boost productivity.

 Keep in mind that colors affect all of us differently, so make sure to pick shades that help you personally feel the way you’d want to when spending time in a certain room.

 Do your serotonin levels feel like they need a quick boost?
 Open up the curtains, turn off the dreadful overhead lighting and bask in the natural sunlight.
 The natural light can help to fight depression, increase your serotonin levels and therefore boost your mood.
 Throw in some mirrors and other reflective surfaces to enhance the effects.